collective/mr.bob/README.rst

 - [high] Python 3 support
 - [high] template copying should preserve permissions
 - [high] non interactive support
+- [high] ability to configure what to ignore
+- [high] ability to have variable substitution in template names
 - [high] ability to use multiple templates at the same time
 - [low] ability to specify answers to questions from cli
 - [low] ability to simulate rendering